Plakun-Trava, strategies for living, and negotiated memory:

 As contrasted with the razmakh, to use a descriptive Russian term that encompasses both English “scope” and “imagination” of Tarasoff’s work.
 Julie Rak’s Negotiated Memories is considerably narrower in scope and more focused.
 Furthermore, while SW is a popular-scientific work that requires little or no academic background, NM is a scientific investigation that does require at least some academic background in the held of discourse analysis in order to fully understand the process of theory formulation and testing.
 The latter applies first and foremost to the theoretical chapter (Chapter 2) while the remaining chapters can be read profitably by the layperson.

 Rak’s NM begins with a concise introduction that outlines the basic theory and content of the book.
-Taking a parallel from Tarasoff (1982), Rak maintains that plakun trava “can be recast as a figure that marks the work of identity negotiation and preservation in Doukhobor autobiographical discourse, which defines itself by working against the prevailing discursive current” (xvi).
+Taking a parallel from Tarasoff (1982), Rak maintains that plakun trava “can be recast as a figure that marks the work of identity negotiation and preservation in Doukhobor autobiographical discourse, which defines itself by working against the prevailing discursive current” (p.xvi).

 Without losing sight of her subject, viz., Doukhobor autobiographical discourse, the author examines the various views and approaches in discourse analysis in Chapter I (“Beyond Auto-Bio-Graphe: Autobiography and Alternative Identities”).
 Whenever a particular approach seems suitable for the Doukhobor situation, the author will place a “bookmark” in the reader’s mind, the subject to be elaborated on in later chapters.
 This chapter is not compulsory reading for those interested in Doukhobor autobiographical discourse, and the subsequent chapters can be understood without difficulty by the non-initiated reader.
 This reviewer found the chapter to be very rewarding reading because of the kinds of questions that have been. and are being asked in the held of discourse analysis.